petrklatik/MinesweeperGame/README.md

 ## How to Play

-The objective of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with the help of clues about the number of neighboring mines in each field.
+The objective of the game is to clear a rectangular board containing hidden mines without detonating any of them, with the help of clues about the number of neighboring mines in each field.

 1. To reveal a tile, simply left-click on it.
 If the tile contains a mine, the game is over.
 If it is a non-mine tile, a number will be revealed, indicating how many mines are adjacent to that tile.